PAARKAVYB/Ex04-Constructor/README.md

 Get name, designation, noofexperience, basic salary and insurance amount from the User.

 ### STEP 3:
-call salary method in constructor to calculate salary.
+Call salary method in constructor to calculate salary.

 ### STEP 4:
-call display method to display the output.
+Call display method to display the output.

 ## PROGRAM:
 ```